c-meier/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/report.md

 The site can now be reached at `http://demo.res.local:8080/` and the status page of Traefik can be reached at `http://demo.res.local:8000/`.

-To start a new container for each service to test the dynamic cluster management run the following command :
+To start new containers for each service to test the dynamic cluster management run the following commands :

 ```sh
 	docker run -d res/httpd-ajax